ZIMBABYE – The Trip

 I didn’t see

 Naletale Cluster of Dzimbabwes Tentative WHS In south-central Zimbabwe 90 km south of Gweru.
-Consists of multiple drystone walled settlement centres between the 16th and 18th centuries.
+Consists of multiple drystone-walled settlement centres between the 16th and 18th centuries.
 Walls have the highest number of decorations on individual walls.
 These decorations include herringbone, cord, checker, banded ironstone, chevron, and double herringbone.
 These sites are attributed to the Shona, a branch of the Bantu in southern Africa.
 These settlements are referred to as MaDzimbabwe reflecting the culture of building settlement structures with granite blocks without any binder.

 Several ancient mining sites for gold and copper bangles, iron and copper spears, needles and various other metal objects.
-Naletale – one of the most beautiful and well decorated drystone walled site in southern Africa.
-There are six decorations that have been recorded on the walls of Naletale.
+Naletale – one of the most beautiful and well-decorated drystone walled site in southern Africa.
+Six decorations have been recorded on the walls of Naletale.
 Naletale has been dated to the 17th and 18th.
 It consists of a main enclosure with an elliptical wall, about 60 metres in diameter.
 Some of the decorations on this wall include chevron, herringbone, cord, checkers and the use of alternating coloured stone inserts.
 Naletale architecture displays high levels of craftsmanship, creativity and imagination in the drystone walling of southern Africa.
 However, it is anticipated that research at the site will help illuminate on the position of Naletale within the cluster and help relate it to other Zimbabwe culture sites such as Khami and Great Zimbabwe.

 Hwange National Park.
 Located between Victoria Falls and Bulawayo, the park boasts more than 100 different animal species and over 400 species of birds.
-It is one of the few great elephants sanctuaries in Africa with over 30,000 elephants.
+It is one of the few great elephant sanctuaries in Africa with over 30,000 elephants.

 ============================================================